Lauren began running after college and worked up to completing three marathons in two years.

 Ron helped Lauren realign the imbalances in her hips and maximize her training.

-To help with Lauren's marathon training and to get her back to her athletic best, Ron assembled a team of experts from many areas of UPMC Sports Medicine.
+To help with Lauren's marathon training and get her back to her athletic best, Ron assembled a team of experts from many areas of UPMC Sports Medicine.

 Lauren learned about optimal sports nutrition, strength training, and more.
 This comprehensive, educational, and active approach helped her start running again.